BIOL 3451—Mammalogy Lab

 Mammalogy lab is designed as a FIELD LAB.
 You should come prepared to spend the entire lab time outdoors, rain or shine.
 Some labs will require you to get wet, muddy, or dirty.
 Labs will often entail moving through heavy brush and thorns, climbing up steep hills, and providing blood meals for mosquitoes, ticks, chiggers, and flies.
 If this doesn’t sound like fun to you, you may be in the wrong line of work.
 Use common sense in deciding what to bring into the field with you.
 You may want sunglasses, hat, sunscreen, insect repellent, machete, and water.
 You should always dress appropriately--don’t wear nice clothes.
 Long pants and heavy shoes are always recommended.

-Use of tobacco products in University vehicles is strictly prohibited (this means no “dippin’”).
+Use of tobacco products in University vehicles or on University property is strictly prohibited (this means no “dippin’”).
 You may bring food or snacks, but you must not leave paper or trash in the van or at any of the field sites we visit.

-The last date to drop this course with a W (and for most other courses at UAM) is November 9.
-After that date, a WP grade will only be assigned if you are actually passing the course at the time of withdrawal, with any missed work counted as 0 points.
+The last date to drop this course with a W (and for most other courses at UAM) is October 30.
 A grade of I will only be given if a student has completed 75% of the work of the course, with a mathematical possibility of obtaining a passing grade, and will be given only for University-approved excuses, with the approval of the Dean of Math and Sciences.

 Students with disabilities: It is the policy of the University of Arkansas-Monticello to accommodate students with disabilities in accordance with federal law.
 It is the responsibility of the student to inform the instructor of any necessary accommodations at the beginning of the course.
 Any student requiring accommodations should contact the Office of Special Student Services located in Harris Hall, Room 120, phone 870-460-1026; TDD 870-460-1626; fax 870-460-1926.